CMMS Solution CMMS Blog Facility Maintenance

 If you’re running a facility, you would want to get the most out of the building’s physical assets and infrastructure for as long as possible.
 To achieve this goal, effective and properly structured facility maintenance is essential.

 There’s a lot to facility maintenance but your success primarily centers around how well you can manage your maintenance teams and simplify your workflows.
+Once you evaluate the performance of your maintenance through maintenance KPIs, you would know what’s working and what’s not.

 Before diving deeper, let’s start by understanding facility maintenance, its types, examples, and benefits.